Saint-Gobain: Brands

-Saint-Gobain comprises several brands, including Saint-Gobain Glass, Saint-Gobain Performance Plastics, RIW, GCP Applied Technologies, Weber, British Gypsum, Decoustics, Glassolutions, Gyproc, Artex, Isover, Ecophon, Pasquill and PAM.
+Saint-Gobain comprises several brands, including: Saint-Gobain Glass, Saint-Gobain PerformancePlastics, RIW, GCPAppliedTechnologies, Weber, BritishGypsum, Decoustics, Glassolutions, LECA, Gyproc, Artex, Isover, Ecophon, Pasquill and PAM.

 Environmental record

 PFAS contamination leads to facility demolition

 Saint-Gobain had contaminated ground water supply with PFAS (perfluorooctanoic acid – a highly persistent contaminant) in multiple towns in southern New Hampshire, USA.
 Elevated levels of perfluorooctanoic acid were found near the Saint-Gobain plant in Merrimack in 2016.
 Pollution has been occurring for over 20 years, and in 2025 Saint-Gobain announced it had demolished the Merrimack facility.

 Saint-Gobain deliberately and intentionally constructed a bypass stack to thwart environmental inspections and avoid PFAS removal.
 Despite this flagrant violation of their permit they were allowed to continue to operate.
 Former state representative and environmental scientist Mindi Messmer has claimed links between exposure to Saint-Gobain’s PFAS emissions and kidney and renal pelvis cancer, testicular cancer, female breast cancer, prostate cancer, ulcerative colitis, thyroid disease, high cholesterol, cardiovascular impacts.

 Saint Gobain is involved in multimillion-dollar class-action lawsuits that are ongoing as of 2025.
 Its former company lawyer was terminated after he repeatedly urged "the company to do more to address contamination from their plants in Merrimack; Bennington, Vermont; and Hoosick Falls, N.Y".